RespiraWorks/Ventilator/software/controller/README.md

 If you have multiple devices connected to your development machine, you should:
 * run `./controller.sh patch_ocd` to patch ST-Link scripts
 * add your devices to manifest spreadsheet on Google Drive in [this directory](https://drive.google.com/drive/folders/1EBQReayx557hWeHTPxkbUI4eeUq-1AWw?usp=sharing) (you will need team write access).
-* run `./controller.sh debug -c device update` which will fetch you a copy of that manifest
+* run `./controller.sh debug -c "device update"` which will fetch you a copy of that manifest

 Now the output for the `controller.sh devices` command should look something like this:
 ```